e-gineering/collectd-fast-jmx/README.md

 * Include `PluginName` declarations in a `<Value>` block to change the plugin name it's reported as.
 * Use `<MBean>` or `<MXBean>` or `<Bean>`.
 * `Composite` and `Table` can be used interchangeably to define a `<Value>`, and can be omitted (defaults to `false`).
+* `MaxThreads` can change the default maximum number of threads (512) to allow.
+* `CollectInternal` enables internal metrics FastJMX uses to be reported back to Collectd.

 ```
 LoadPlugin java